-Nothing better than homemade pinto beans and re-fried beans, not only are they delicious they are extramly healthy.
+There is nothing better than homemade pinto beans and refried beans, not only are they delicious but they are extremely healthy.
 I like to make a big batch to last the week, we eat a LOT of beans : )

 Recipe: Approx. 10 – 12 servings

 - 4 Cups Dried Pinto Beans